TTL / PWM – how does it work

 Quite often we get questions about TTL and PWM.

 How do TTL works, how should it be connected, what voltage needed to control TTL, what to do if you want to control the laser intensity but you do not have a PWM on your board, etc?

 Here we are going to highlight the key things.

-2. If you do not have a PWM on your board and you want to control the laser – some boards can have different voltage on a power output, for example your power output can be 0-12V with 5A current, in this case just connect the TTL wire to the 12V+ and use your existing power output to control the laser.
-For example, the output of 2V and 5A will activate 10% of the max laser power, while the output of 12V and 5A will activate 100% of the laser power.
-This method of laser control is supported on such 3D printers as Anet A8.
+2. If you do not have a separate PWM on your board and you want to control the laser – some boards can have different voltage on a power output, for example your power output can be 0-24V, in this case just connect the TTL wire to the 12V of your FAN0 (sometimes FAN1) and use your existing power output to control the laser.

 5. On most CNC machines a spindle output or spindle speed output can be used to control the laser power by way of changing the impulse duration or by changing the voltage on the output slot.